April · Fair Housing Month

 A client asks: "My deed has racist language in it — does that mean I can't sell my house?"
 What's true?

 C is correct.
 Shelley v.
 Kraemer (1948) made these covenants judicially unenforceable.
 The Fair Housing Act (1968) and Washington state law made the practice itself illegal.
-Today, Pierce County's restrictive covenant modification process lets current owners disavow the discriminatory language without altering title insurability.
-It's a clean, straightforward client service you can offer.
+Today, Pierce County's restrictive covenant modification process lets current owners disavow the discriminatory language without altering title insurability — a clean, straightforward piece of client service.

 The gap, today — Pierce County